capensis/canopsis/doc/sakura/TR/tr__pbehaviors.rst

 This method return a boolean if the entity_id is currently in **in** arg and out **out** arg.
 **in** and **out** are evaluated with **tstart**, **tstop**, and **rrule** timestamps compared to **now**

+To fit your changes, you also have to change the schemas in the database related to the event_filter:

+* Connect to mongo `mongo canopsis -u cpsmongo -p canopsis`
+* Find the event filter schema in object collection
+* Modify this schema: add the pbehaviors settings.

 Selector / SLA
 ^^^^^^^^^^^^^^